Dawn of the Planet of the Apes (2014)

 Director Matt Reeves, taking over for the predecessor's Rupert Wyatt, and returning scribes Rick Jaffa & Amanda Silver and Mark Bomback keep the themes big and potent.
 We never forget that humans are ape-like and apes are human-like.
 With surprising daring, the film's first ten minutes or so are like a day-in-the-life of the simian race—no humans allowed.
 They all sign to one another and even speak words; it's a bold and intoxicating way to open up.
 Perhaps the rest of the film should have stayed this way, as it seems the writers have an aversion to draw their human characters beyond disposable stick-figure status in fear that they will overshadow the animals.
 Then again, this is not called "Dawn of the Planet of the Humans."
 While the human characters aren't purely good and bad, they are still underwritten, not all that interesting and merely a means to an end so the film can hit on its thematic ideas of civil rights, xenophobia, loyalty, gun control and subjugation.
 Whereas the bond between man and ape was the heart of "Rise of the Planet of the Apes," there is less resonance here, even as parallels are drawn between two sets of families.
 We learn of Ellie losing her daughter to the virus and ditto for Malcolm and Alexander's wife and mother, too, but the screenplay doesn't really know what else to do with them and then ends up stranding Ellie and Alexander in the end.
 Rather, the infighting between the peacemaking Caesar and volatile, untrusting Koba is most compelling to watch, as are Caesar's intereactions with son Blue Eyes and loyal friend Maurice (Karin Konoval), and we can't help but root for the apes all the way.

 Executing action on a grand scale and knowing how to angle his camera with style, director Reeves brings what he learned in 2008's "Cloverfield" and 2010's "Let Me In," although few of his action set-pieces really stand out.
 It's hard to compare with the stirring imagery of the last film, like the apes signaling their arrival by a sudden shower of falling leaves on a neighborhood street or that deliriously enjoyable city showdown.
-This one has the chilling sequence of Koba acting dumb for two hooligans to steal their guns and the hijacking of a tank amidst the fiery bedlam.
+This one has the chilling sequence of Koba acting dumb for two hooligans to steal their guns and the hijacking of a tank amidst the fiery bedlam shot in one impressive take.
 Exceptionally realizing every character he takes on with full commitment through motion capture, Andy Serkis is commanding and immensely watchable as primate leader Caesar, imparting soul and emotion in his eyes (which open and close the film).
 He really is something to watch and, make no mistake, the whole show, and ditto for Toby Kebbell as Koba.
 Without as much life or dimension, the rest of the non-motion-captured cast does fine with their supporting duties.
 Jason Clarke, as the compassionate Malcolm, and unrivaled character actor Gary Oldman, as the militant yet grieving Dreyfus, own a couple of their poignant moments, but Keri Russell and Kodi Smit-McPhee are rendered wan and allotted some of the clunkier, more tin-eared dialogue.
 Also, Kirk Acevedo is effectively infuriating as Carver, a brutish follower of Malcolm's who still believes the apes to be the enemy.